soundpress/RulesOfNYC/docs/c04/index.rst

    Standard Services.
 Services other than professional services and human/client services such as custodial services, security guard services, stenography services and office machine repair.

    State.
 State of New York.

+   State-certified M/WBE.
+Any entity certified as a Minority and Women Owned Business Enterprise pursuant to article fifteen-a of the executive law.

    Suspension.
 An agency decision to exclude a vendor from consideration for award of contracts for a period not exceeding three months plus any extensions pending a debarment determination by OATH.